iholmes/assignment01/syllabus.md

 *Additional materials.
 Supplemental YouTube videos and online tutorials will be assigned.

 *Software.
-You will need to install R and Rstudio
+You will need to install R [link] (http://cran.r-project.org/) and Rstudio